TokynBlast/Backrooms-Database-Archives/README.md

 # Backrooms-Database-Archives
-This is in Beta, I am working on this very hard, atleast 15 new items are added every week
 ## Searching
 Here is a basic guideline for searching for things.
 Levels, entities, and objects are all searched the same way, and as a group are represented as `loe`
 * There are no special characters (e.g., periods)